 Additional Facets

 Calorimetry can be used to study ketosisA Deep Dive into the Metabolic State Transforming Health and Wellness Imagine your body as a hybrid car, capable of running on two distinct fuel sources: gasoline (carbohydrates) and electricity (fat).
-Ketosis is like switching your body’s engine from gasoline… Read More indirectly.
+Ketosis is like switching your body’s engine from gasoline to electricity, primarily using fat for fuel instead of carbohydrates….
+Read More indirectly.
 By measuring the respiratory quotient (RQ), the ratio of carbonCarbon is a chemical element, one of the fundamental building blocks that make up everything around us.
 It’s a versatile atom that can form bonds with other elements, including itself, creating an astonishing variety of molecules.
-Think of carbon as… Read More dioxide produced to oxygen consumed, researchers can infer whether the body is primarily burning carbohydrates or fats.
+Think of carbon as the Lego brick of the universe, able to build everything… Read More dioxide produced to oxygen consumed, researchers can infer whether the body is primarily burning carbohydrates or fats.
 In ketosis, the RQ is typically lower, indicating a higher reliance on fat metabolism.

 Calorimetry itself doesn’t have side effects.
 However, the conditions or substances being studied using calorimetry might have health implications.
 For example, measuring the heat released during the burning of certain fuels can provide insights into their environmental impact.